Q: Where can I find the product specifications?

 Q: What are the specs of the vision module?

-A: The optional wrist-mounted camera on Gen3 is an Intel Realsence D415 camera, including a color sensor and a a depth sensor enabled by both stereo vision and active IR sensing.
-For more detail, you can visit the manufacturer's webpage.
+A: The optional wrist-mounted camera on Gen3 is an Intel Realsence D410 camera, including a color sensor and a depth sensor enabled by both stereo vision and active IR sensing.
+For more detail, you can visit the manufacturer's webpage or refer to our user guide.

 Q: What is Kortex?